ReImage Minnesota art exhibit opening is April 24

 The workshop will begin with a panel discussion and Q&A with three authors whose essays are in the book, followed by two sessions that connect the book's themes back to the classroom.
 The workshop is free, but registration is required.
 Clock hours will be provided.

-Human Resources is sponsoring a series of meetings about district retirement insurance information, including personnel policies, retiree insurance benefits and details on the severance program.
-All meetings will be held at the SPPS Administration Building, 360 Colborne St.
+Human Resources will hold its final meeting about district retirement insurance information, including personnel policies, retiree insurance benefits and details on the severance program.
+The meeting is Tuesday, May 16 at 4 p.m. in Room A at at the SPPS Administration Building, 360 Colborne St.

-The seminars are open to all employees and their spouses; however, space is limited.
-If you would like to attend the seminars, reservations will be taken on a first-come basis.
+The seminar is open to all employees and their spouses; however, space is limited.
+If you would like to attend, reservations will be taken on a first-come basis.

 Please indicate your name, employee ID, job title, if a spouse will be attending with you, and date of attendance.
 Phone reservations will not be accepted.
 You will receive a confirmation email.